Thinkful-Ed/ei-quiz-app-example/README.md

 4. The STORE should only be updated by event handler functions (see examples in [index.js](https://github.com/Thinkful-Ed/ei-quiz-app-example/blob/master/scripts/index.js)).
 5. The page should be re-rendered anytime the STORE is updated by calling one singular `render()` function that will conditionally render the page based upon the state of the STORE.

-You may use the application in this repository as an example, but please do not share its code with EI students.
+You may use the application in this repository as an example, but **please do not share its code with EI students**.